Ecwid/ecwid-api-docs/includes/_orders.md

-tangible | boolean | `true`/`false`: shows whether the item requires shipping trackQuantity | boolean | `true`/`false`: shows whether the store admin set to track the quantity of this product and get low stock notifications fixedShippingRateOnly | boolean | `true`/`false`: shows whether the fixed shipping rate is set for the product imageId | number | Product image internal ID fixedShippingRate | number| Fixed shipping rate for the product digital | boolean | `true`/`false`: shows whether the item has downloadable files attached productAvailable | boolean | `true`/`false`: shows whether the product is available in the store
+tangible | boolean | `true`/`false`: shows whether the item requires shipping trackQuantity | boolean | `true`/`false`: shows whether the store admin set to track the quantity of this product and get low stock notifications fixedShippingRateOnly | boolean | `true`/`false`: shows whether the fixed shipping rate is set for the product imageUrl | string | Product image URL fixedShippingRate | number| Fixed shipping rate for the product digital | boolean | `true`/`false`: shows whether the item has downloadable files attached productAvailable | boolean | `true`/`false`: shows whether the product is available in the store